adrianhall/develop-mobile-apps-with-csharp-and-azure/PROPOSAL_SECOND_EDITION.md

 - *Push & messaging:*
   - **Firebase Cloud Messaging (FCM)** — the de-facto cross-platform push transport (Android *and*, via APNs, iOS).
-Works no matter which cloud hosts the server; pairs with the push-to-sync pattern from Chapter 6.
+Works no matter which cloud hosts the server; the push notifications treatment in Chapter 6 builds on it.
 Note its relationship to APNs and to Notification Hubs / SNS (which front FCM rather than replace it).
   - **Other Firebase bits worth knowing** — Remote Config (feature flags / kill switches), A/B testing, Dynamic Links successors / deep linking, and how they coexist with a non-Google backend.